geotools/geotools/docs/user/tutorial/datastore/store.rst

         :start-after: // transaction start
         :end-before: // transaction end

   #.
 Use the delegate to implement the internal ContentDataStore methods.
+In Eclipse you can use Source->Generate Delegate Methods to speed this up.

      .. literalinclude:: /../src/main/java/org/geotools/tutorial/csv2/CSVFeatureStore.java
         :language: java